asnaencorerpg/asnaencorerpg.github.io/dox/ecrLrfFunctionsMain.md

 </td>
                     <td colspan="1" rowspan="1">

-</td> <td colspan="1" rowspan="1"> <p> "1" if the most recent operation with extender "E" specified resulted in an error condition.
+</td> <td colspan="1" rowspan="1"> "1" if the most recent operation with extender "E" specified resulted in an error condition.
 "0" and remains unchanged following the operation if no error occurs.
 </td>
                 </tr>
                 <tr>